'Cheeky' Verstappen toys with rivals as title looms

 Mercedes driver Lewis Hamilton had another way of putting it.
 "He is having a smoke and a pancake," Hamilton said, referencing the old Austin Powers quote about Dutch people and marijuana.

-If Verstappen gave the impression of ignoring Lambiase's demands to back off, given he finished the last race before the summer break 22.3 seconds ahead of the only man in the same car, that would be wrong.
+Though Verstappen's searing pace may have given the impression that he ignored Lambiase's demands to back off, especially once he crossed the line 22.3 seconds ahead of the only man in the same car, that was not the reality.

 Verstappen, Lambiase said after the race, "did listen".
 It just didn't look like it, so great was his superiority.

-Verstappen took a dominant pole position won by more than 0.8 seconds, but was demoted by a grid penalty for using too many gearbox parts.
+Verstappen took a dominant pole position won by more than 0.8 seconds, but was demoted five places by a grid penalty for using too many gearbox parts.

 It took him just over 16 of the 44 laps to reach the front of the field.
 "I'm surprised it took him so long," Red Bull team principal Christian Horner said.

 Horner quickly qualified that he was joking, but you know what they say about many a true word.
-His remark actually reflected the belief throughout the F1 paddock, where before the grand prix started many were debating how many laps it would take Verstappen to get into the lead.
+His remark actually reflected the belief throughout the F1 paddock - before the grand prix started many were debating how many laps it would take Verstappen to get into the lead.

 Most people's answers were in single figures - some of them very small ones.